 Eat Out staff will sometimes be invited to attend an opening or event at a restaurant.
 In these cases, we always inform the PR/marketing person or host that our attendance is no guarantee of a story.
 In fact, chances are we won’t write specifically about an event or a dinner to which we’ve been invited.
 Our policy is to feature what we independently decide is worthy of coverage, not write something glowing – or anything at all – in return for invitations.
-However, on the strength of an impressive event or opening we might commission an anonymous review by a critic at a later point.
+However, on the strength of an impressive event or opening, we might commission an anonymous review by an Eat Out reviewer at a later point.
 Not everyone in the restaurant reviewing industry follows these rules, but with Eat Out you can trust that we mean what we say and are never compensated for our good (or bad) reviews.

 6. Social media

 Competitions on our site are hosted at our discretion, depending on the appropriateness of the prize for our audience and its value.
 We usually reserve competitions for clients who support Eat Out with other advertising.
 The winners are chosen at random and are verified by an external auditor before being notified.
 If the winner does not respond to communication within 30 days, the prize becomes null and void.
 Please note that by entering, you agree to your personal information being shared with an external auditor.